hanabi/hanabi.github.io/Reference.md

 * If the team is out of clues and someone's hand is fully clued, then you **have** to discard to generate a clue for them.
 Similarly, if there is only 1 clue left, you cannot steal it from them.
 * Players with a *Locked Hand* gain the special ability to save any card on chop.
 This is called a *Locked Hand Save* if it saves a card that would otherwise not be legal to save (like some one-away card that is not in the discard pile yet).
 However, players can only do *Locked Hand Saves* if there are no higher priority clues available.
 See the "Allowable Stall Clues" section above.

-### The Fresh Play Clue

-* If a player's chop is their slot 1, *Locked* players are **not** allowed to *Locked Hand Save* it.
-This follows from basic logic: it would be unlikely for a player with a *Locked Hand* to want to lock another player on the team with a non-critical card.
-* Therefore, when a slot 1 chop card is clued by a *Locked* player, a *Play Clue* interpretation always takes priority over a *Locked Hand Save* interpretation.
-* This type of *Play Clue* is called a *Fresh Play Clue* in order to disambiguate it from a *Locked Hand Save*.

 ### The Anxiety Play (Forcing a Locked Player to Play)

 * Sometimes, someone with a *Locked Hand* has a playable card, but they do not know that they can play it yet.
 Re-cluing the card would signal this, but that would waste a clue and not be very efficient.